gunjansolanki259-cmd/-Data-Preparation-and-Quality-Improvement-of-Health-Risk-Datasets/README.md

-# 🧾 Cleanup and Analysis of Health Insurance Company Data
+# 🧾 Cleanup and Analysis of Healthcare Organisation Patient Dataset

 ## 📘 Project Overview
 This project demonstrates *data cleaning, transformation, and standardization* of multiple health risk datasets using *IBM SPSS Modeler*.
 The workflow focuses on improving data quality by resolving inconsistencies, handling missing values, and deriving new analytical fields.